systemd/mkosi/mkosi/resources/man/mkosi.1.md

     building multiple images, pass the listed environment variables to each individual subimage as if they were "universal" settings.
 See the **Building multiple images** section for more information.

+### [PEAddon] Section

+The `PEAddon` section can be used in UKI profile config files which are passed to the `PEAddons=` setting.
+The following settings can be specified in the `PEAddon` section:

+`Output=`
+:   The name the addon should have in the addons directory in the ESP.
+    The final name is the name specified here suffixed with `.addon.efi`.

+`Cmdline=`
+:   The kernel command line arguments to store in the `.cmdline` section
+    of the addon.
+Takes a space delimited list of extra kernel command line arguments.

+### [UKIProfile] Section

+The `UKIProfile` section can be used in UKI profile config files which are passed to the `UnifiedKernelImageProfiles=` setting.
+The following settings can be specified in the `UKIProfile` section:

+`Profile=`
+:   The contents of the `.profile` section of the UKI profile.
+Takes a
+    list of key/value pairs separated by `=`.
+The `ID=` key must be specified.
+See the UKI [specification](https://uapi-group.org/specifications/specs/unified_kernel_image/#multi-profile-ukis)
+    for a full list of possible keys.

+`Cmdline=`
+:   Extra kernel command line options for the UKI profile.
+Takes a space
+    delimited list of extra kernel command line arguments.
+Note that the final `.cmdline` section will the combination of the base `.cmdline` section and the extra kernel command line arguments specified with this setting.

 ## Specifiers